DanialArab/Multimodal-RAG-Application/README.md

 Here are the steps to retrieve the answer:
 - First, the embedding for the query needs to be generated,
 - then the top-k most similar elements using the FAISS index will be retrieved
-- the, the retrieved context is fed into LLamA via Ollama for generation.
+- the retrieved context is fed into Llama model via Ollama

-Displays the final answer to the user.

 <a name="10"></a>
 ## Results and discussion
+HERE

 query = "How is the marginal likelihood is calculated?"

 The marginal likelihood is calculated as a sum over the marginal likelihoods of individual datapoints, which can be expressed as: